 Growth Mindset • Anxiety • Relationships • Low Mood • Body Image • Mindfulness • Anger Management • Managing Stress • Resilience • Positive Thinking • Bereavement • Young Carer Support • Play Therapy • Talk Therapy • Journaling • Animal Therapy • Art Therapy • Counselling • Music Therapy • Baking

-When re-designing our Environment at Kassia Academy, earlier this year, we turned to Trauma Informed research to ensure all of our centres were calm and comfortable spaces with muted, natural colour schemes and a range of textured soft furnishings to support sensory and SEND needs.
+When re-designing our Environment at The Kassia Academy, we turned to Trauma Informed research to ensure all of our centres were calm and comfortable spaces with muted, natural colour schemes and a range of textured soft furnishings to support sensory and SEND needs.

 Decorated in a calming palette of soft greens, greys and creams with natural materials, soft lighting and plants in every classroom it was our aim to create naturally calming areas.
 Learners have access to cozy reading snugs, calming social spaces and quiet break out areas in which they can remove themselves when they need to.
 Classrooms are uncluttered with a consistent colour palette, minimal displays and a range of seating options to suit each child's needs.
 Learners have access to sensory support such as fiddle toys, doodle white boards and weighted blankets to support SEND needs.